arunkd13/arunkd13.github.io/content/blog/apcnf.md

     But starting from a compacted soil, it is very difficult to grow the first few years of crop.
 Usually it is recommended to start with a well tilled field without grass or weeds and follow no till from the second year onwards.
 For some reason, I was not inclined to do it.
-I wanted to see nature restore even a compacted degraded soil without fossil fuel inputs.
+I wanted to prove the power of nature in restoring even a compacted degraded soil without fossil fuel inputs.

-    The only disturbance I am doing is to dig a 1 feet wide trench every 1.5 meters which I use for irrigation and also would act as a drainage mechanism durign rains.
+    The only disturbance I am doing is to dig a 1 feet wide trench every 1.5 meters which I use for irrigation and also would act as a drainage mechanism during rains.
 I use the soil from the trenches to form the tall bunds which demarcate the fields and retain the water.
 The trenches can also be used to hold excess biomass after laying out as mulch on